JetBrains/Qodana/topics/teamcity.md

 Community linters.
 You can see these sections to learn how to generate the project token in the %cloud% UI:

-* The <a href="set-up-your-project.md">project setup</a> section explains how to generate a project token when first working with %cloud%.
+* The <a href="Quick-start.topic" anchor="quickstart-prerequisites">project setup</a> section explains how to generate a project token when first working with %cloud%.
 * The <a href="cloud-projects.topic" anchor="cloud-manage-projects"/> section explains how to create a project token within an existing %cloud% organization.